-A: We will be responding with .@yourhandle so everyone can see our answer.
+A: On Twitter, we will be responding with .@yourhandle so everyone can see our answer.

-Q: How does the Twitter town hall work?
+Q: How does the Twitter/Facebook town hall work?

-A: You can visit the HRC page at @WaHouseGOP through your Twitter account to see what questions have been asked.
-By commenting with hashtag #solutionsWA on your own feed you have submitted a question.
+A: On Twitter, visit www.twitter.com/hashtag/solutionswa to see the questions asked and our replies.
+By tweeting with #solutionsWA on your own feed you have submitted a question.

 Q: WHEN can I submit a question/comment/concern?

-A: You can tweet your questions any time before, or during, the town hall by using the hashtag #solutionsWA.
+A: You can tweet or comment your questions the day of the event, any time before or during the scheduled Twitter/Facebook town hall.

-Q: What is the purpose of the Twitter town hall?
+Q: What is the purpose of the Twitter/Facebook town hall?

-A: According to Pew Research, nearly one in 10 U.S. adults uses Twitter to share information.
-This type of town hall is an alternative way for you to voice your concerns and questions and continues to hold government accountable.
+A: We're reaching out to people who might not otherwise interact with the Legislature and their representatives.
+This type of town hall is an alternative way for you to voice your concerns and questions and hold government accountable.
 The town hall is meant to motivate a meaningful conversation about the direction Washington state is heading and to help cultivate solutions to problems.